professorkalim/stats22-23/Lab 3 Plots From Data.md

 **Reflection:** What do you notice about the histograms?
 What do you wonder?
 What type of data would you like to see presented on a histogram?
 Write your response in your Rscript file with a #note.

+Boxplots and Scatterplots are two typical types of graphs that you will come across in the news, on social media, and in a Statistics classroom.
+PLay around with the code below to generate these types of graphs.
+Look at the labels on the x- and y- axes of the graphs and determine what story it might be telling about the data.
+Then answer the question below.

-# Boxplots
+## Boxplots

 We can plot a few distributions side by side with a box plot.
 Here are distribution of movie ratings for movies with different mpaa ratings.
-Remember that the box extends from the 25th percentile rating up to the 75th percentile rating and the the central line is the median (or 50th percentile) movie rating.
+**Note:** The box covers the middle 50% of the data; extending from the 25th percentile rating up to the 75th percentile rating.
+The number in the middle where the line cuts the box is called the median.

 ```r
 movies %>%